NeilMitra/A-Graphene-Oxide-Integrated-Paper-Microfluidic-Device-for-detecting-and-predicting-Heart-Attacks/README.md

 - Tensorflow Keras: CNN consists of 3 convolutional layers, 3 pooling layers, 1 flatten layer, and 2 dense layers, built using Tensorflow Keras Library

 ### How to Run Code:
-1. Press "Open with Colab" on the .ipynb file
+1. Press "Open in Colab" on the .ipynb file
 2. Run each block of code until files need to be uploaded indicated by a "Choose Files" button
 3. Add training images for concentrations by uploading them into each concentration sections. "concentration1" is for 6.4 ng/5ul sample images; "concentration2" is for 12.8 ng/5ul sample images; "concentration3" is for 25.6 ng/5ul sample images; "concentration4" is for 51.2 ng/5ul sample images; and "concentration5" is for 102.4ng/5ul sample images
 4. Add testing images for concentrations by uploading them into the "test" section